chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - **top & bottom padding/border overlap with container**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
 This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
 This behavior should be avoided.
   - **Margin causes adjacent `inline`** elements to overlap: If the margin is too big, inline elements would be pushed apart from each other, which may cause adjacent inline elements to overlap.
 - `inline-block`
+  - Padding, margin & borders impact on flow of elements in a container
-  - For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
+    - Enlarging container: For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
 This is assuming the container doesn't have fixed dimensions.
-  - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
+    - Overflowing container: If a container element has smaller dimensions than a child element, the child element will overflow the container and appear on top of the container.
+  - Do `inline-block` elements always appear side by side if their width properties add up to 100%?
+    - Two consecutive `inline-block` elements with a total width of `100%` may render side by side, but not necessarily.
+    - To render side by side, you must account for any `whitespace` between the two elements, and must also account for their `border`s and `padding`; the left/right `margins` must be 0 in any case.
+    - If `border-box` is used, then just need to account for the left/right `margins`.
 - `block`
   - By default, a `block` element occupies all horizontal space available within its container, with nothing to the left or right of the `block`.
     - If your page contains 3 `block` elements directly inside the `body` element and nothing else, then all three elements will display one above the other like a stack of blocks.